mattparker/lamplighthelp/v0/13-2-0_Opening_a_new_linked_case.markdown

 __Through the '{{linked case}} View' tab.__

-If you scroll down to the botton of this tab, you'll see a section called 'Create a new {{linked Case}}'.
+If you scroll down to the bottom of this tab, you'll see a section called 'Create a new {{linked Case}}'.

 This will include the case name, (which is often the name of the {{user}}), and the date.
 You may have additional options which you can choose, and which you may complete at different stages of the case.
-Complete any which are relevent.
+Complete any which are relavent.
 You can also make any notes about the {{linked case}} in the '{{Linked case}} description'.

 Once you have completed the details, use the save button to save the case.